Tupay88/ML_12/README.md

 *Hour of the day dominates as the most predictive feature, followed by specific routes(501, 503)*

 **Key Insights:**
-- `hour` is by far the most significant predictor, underscoring the critical influence of the time of day on incident types.
+- hour is by far the most significant predictor, underscoring the critical influence of the time of day on incident types.
 This confirms findings from the EDA regarding peak incident times.
-- Specific routes, such as `route_slim_501` and `route_slim_503`, also show considerable importance.
+- Specific routes, such as route_slim_501 and route_slim_503, also show considerable importance.
 This highlights persistent issues on certain lines, validating EDA findings about high-incident routes.
-- The `route_slim_unknown` category's importance indicates that handling missing or uncategorized route information is also significant for prediction.
+- The route_slim_unknown category's importance indicates that handling missing or uncategorized route information is also significant for prediction.

 ### Error Analysis (Gradient Boosting - Non-Rush Hours Confusion Matrix)